isomerpages/govtech-stp/_rgl-brunei/01b-rgl-terms-and-conditions.md

 #### General

 1. The traveller agrees to be bound by these terms and conditions by acceptance and use of the SafeTravel Pass.
 The traveller understands that the grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
 The SafeTravel Pass may be revoked, and/or future applications rejected, if any of the terms and conditions are not complied with by either the traveller or the Host.
-The burden of proving compliance with these terms and conditions, including adherence to the controlled itinerary, lies with the traveller.
+The burden of proving compliance with these terms and conditions, including adherence to the Controlled Itinerary, lies with the traveller.
 The issuing authority or its designate may request for said proof of compliance.
-Examples of proof of compliance that may be requested include prompt answering of phonecalls or text messages to verify the traveller’s location.
+Examples of proof of compliance that may be requested include prompt answering of phone calls or text messages to verify the traveller’s location.

 2. Any Visit Pass issued to a traveller holding the SafeTravel Pass is also subject to these terms and conditions.
 Non-compliance with any of these terms and conditions may result in the traveller having his/her Visit Pass cancelled and being refused entry.